open-abap/openfaas-abap-template/Readme.md

 # OpenFaaS template for ABAP

 You are about to venture the unknown depths of outer space:
-Go, where no ABAP code has ever gone before: Into the realms where there's no Netweaver.
+Go, where no ABAP code has ever gone before: Into the realms where there's no NetWeaver.

-Howver, be aware: st this statge, a netweaver-less ABAP is only a proof of concept:
+Howver, be aware: at this statge, a netweaver-less ABAP is only a proof of concept:
 *Hardly any language features are supported - yet.*
 Feel free to experiment and contribute though!